MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -TlsDomainCapabilities
-!!!
-Exchange Server 2010

-The TlsDomainCapabilities parameter specifies the different capabilities this Receive connector will make available to specific hosts outside your organization.
-TLS with certificate validation is used to authenticate remote hosts before these capabilities are offered.

-To specify capabilities for a domain, use the following syntax:

-\<domain name 1\>:\<capability 1, capability 2,…,capability N\>

-If you're specifying capabilities for multiple domains, list the configuration for each domain in quotation marks ("), separated by commas.
-For example:

-"contoso.com:AcceptOorgProtocol","fabrikam.com:AcceptOorgProtocol,AcceptOorgHeader"

-You can configure the capabilities for non-TLS encrypted incoming connections using the special "NO-TLS" domain.

-You can configure the following capabilities for a domain:

-- AcceptOorgProtocol

-- AcceptOorgHeader

-!!!
-Exchange Server 2013

-The TlsDomainCapabilities parameter specifies the capabilities this Receive connector will make available to specific hosts outside your organization.
-TLS with certificate validation is used to authenticate remote hosts before these capabilities are offered.

-To specify capabilities for a domain, use the following syntax:

-\<domain name 1\>:\<capability 1, capability 2,…,capability N\>

-If you're specifying capabilities for multiple domains, list the configuration for each domain in quotation marks ("), separated by commas.
-For example:

-"contoso.com:AcceptOorgProtocol","fabrikam.com:AcceptOorgProtocol,AcceptOorgHeader"

-You can configure the capabilities for non-TLS encrypted incoming connections using the special "NO-TLS" domain.

-You can configure the following capabilities for a domain:

-- AcceptOorgProtocol

-- AcceptOorgHeader

-!!!
-Exchange Server 2016

 The TlsDomainCapabilities parameter specifies the capabilities that the Receive connector makes available to specific hosts outside of the organization.
 Remote hosts are authenticated with TLS with certificate validation before these capabilities are offered.

 This parameter uses the following syntax: